Scroll Top

 Starting Growth Strategy Framework Development: Offsite Growth Strategy Summit Worksessions

-Once the fact base basics are in place, it’s been typical to have an offsite summit with the organizational cross functional team to focus on the integration and trade-offs that are required for a disciplined growth strategy.
+Once the fact base is developed, it’s typical to hold an offsite summit with the organizational cross-functional team to focus on the integration and trade-offs that are required for a disciplined growth strategy.
 This summit is typically one to three days in length.

 We recommend having a professional facilitator moderate the meetings with the team to allow all to participate.
 The objective should be to develop a starting growth strategy framework.